Solar farm, safe haven: Monarch butterflies to find crucial habitat at Conway Solar

 Every year, monarch butterflies make an incredible two-way migration, flying up to 3,000 miles across North America.
 They stop along the way, including in the state of Arkansas, to fuel up on flower nectar and lay their eggs.
 If the monarchs cannot find the right kinds of plants during these pit-stops, the species cannot survive.

-Due to habitat loss and other factors, including climate change, monarch populations have sharply declined over the last twenty years.
-As of summer 2022, they are classified as endangered on the International Union of Conservation of Nature’s “red list.”
+Due to habitat loss and other factors, including climate change, migratory monarch populations have sharply declined over the last twenty years.
+So much so, that they are now included on the International Union for Conservation of Nature Red List of Threatened Species.
 That’s one reason why Lightsource bp and the Arkansas Monarch Conservation Partnership (AMCP) are teaming up to create a haven for monarchs at Conway Solar at Happy, our utility-scale solar farm in White County, Arkansas.

 The 135MW solar farm will house a five-acre native pollinator garden with a high density of diverse plants, providing habitat and critical nectar for monarch butterflies and other pollinators.